Google Business Profile Optimisation: How to Secure More Jobs in 2026

 Regular Posting to Your Google Business Profile

-⚡ Photos of recently completed jobs
+⚡ Photos of completed jobs (switchboard upgrades, EV charger installs, solar wiring)

 ⚡ Special offers or promotions

-⚡ Team achievements or milestones
+⚡ Team news or milestones

 Frequently Asked Questions

-How often should I post updates to my profile?
+How often should I update my Google Business Profile?